 Aah, Monopoly.
 One of the oldest and most popular board games.
 It was first published in 1935 and after 84 years it’s still going strong.
 Before I get on with my pick for the best monopoly editions, let’s quickly go through the basics.

-Although it involves a die and a very high luck factor, the true skills (read about luck and skill in board games here) lay in the money management and negotiation.
+Although it involves a die and a very high luck factor, the true skills lay in money management and negotiation.
 Persuading players to trade properties with you, looking for the right price, and satisfying your inner salesman/tycoon is really what keeps this game on the top charts of popularity.

 Game mechanics allow for very easy implementation of different themes, and there are a lot of different editions of Monopoly on the market.